Herman Nohl: Aspects of his pedagogy

-In the summer of 1919, at the instigation of his friend Georg Misch, Herman Nohl became his successor at the University of Göttingen in an extraordinary chair for practical philosophy with a special focus on education.
-On May 8, 1922, he became a full professor of education.
-He remained in Göttingen until his forced dismissal from the civil service in 1937.
+"Educational reality"

-Nohl based his pedagogy on the concept of the customer (Kunde), a concept of pre-scientific knowledge (vorwissenschaftlichen Wissens).
-According to this, education represents a reality of life that has always existed.
-The practice of education is therefore older than scientific reflection on it and therefore has its own value.
-For the experience of education (Erziehungserfahrung) is also the result of a possibly unconscious, but in each case very specific question.
+Nohl's pedagogy was oriented towards the totality of pedagogical phenomena, and based on the concepts of the customer ("Kunde") and pre-scientific knowledge ("vorwissenschaftlichen Wissens").
+Accordingly, education represents a reality of life that has always existed and the practice of education is therefore older than scientific reflection on it and thus has its own value.
+The experience of education ("Erziehungserfahrung") is the result of a possibly unconscious, but in each case very specific question.

-Nohl's pedagogy was oriented towards the totality of pedagogical phenomena.
-He joined the Social Work Guild founded by his student Curt Bondy in 1925 and, together with Aloys Fischer, Wilhelm Flitner, Theodor Litt and Eduard Spranger, founded the journal Die Erziehung.
-Monatsschrift für den Zusammenhang von Kultur und Erziehung in Wissenschaft und Leben, which represented the representatives of a humanities-oriented pedagogy.
-Nohl was involved in the conception of the pedagogical academies reformed in Prussia in 1926 and, from 1928, published the five-volume Handbuch der Pädagogik together with Ludwig Pallat.
-In 1929, Nohl sought a connection to practice by founding a home in Lippoldsberg, which was affiliated to the pedagogical seminar in Göttingen.
-There, he held didactic courses for teachers in pedagogical seminars and combined theoretical knowledge with pedagogical practice.

-Nohl intervened in the discussions surrounding the school reform of 1927 and formulated the postulate of the "relative autonomy" of education as a demarcation from political claims to power.
+As a result of his intervention in the discussions surrounding the school reform of 1927, Nohl formulated the postulate of the "relative autonomy" of education as a demarcation from political claims to power.
 Accordingly, education is primarily derived from the reality of education, which served Nohl as the starting point for a universally valid theory of education.
-Dilthey's concept of education was based on the idea that education is a "planned activity through which adults seek to educate the souls of adolescents" should be understood.
-According to Nohl, the reason for the autonomy of pedagogy lay in the "fact of educational reality as a meaningful whole".
+He argued that Dilthey's concept of education as a "planned activity through which adults seek to educate the souls of adolescents" should be understood, for according to Nohl, the reason for the autonomy of pedagogy lay in the "fact of educational reality as a meaningful whole".
 The pedagogical idea determines the meaning of that reality, and this also determines the independence of education and its boundary to other areas of society.
-Pedagogy should therefore assess economic, religious or political interests from its own point of view and reject them if necessary, and not subordinate itself to these interests.
+Pedagogy should therefore assess economic, religious, or political interests from its own point of view, rejecting them if necessary rather than subordinating itself to these interests.

-In 1931, Nohl presented a plan for a "national educational organization within the framework of aid to the East".
-Further lectures from 1931 and 1932, which were published in 1933 as Landbewegung, Osthilfe und die Aufgabe der Pädagogik, emphasized the national aspect of education.